The inviscid inflow-outflow problem via analyticity: The general case

 provided $\overline{\epsilon}$ and $\epsilon$ are sufficiently small.
 Applying this in \eqref{curved_01} gives

 upon changing the order of summation and applying the Cauchy-Schwarz inequality to the $n$-sum.
 This and \eqref{claim_A} then prove the lemma.

-\begin{Remark}[Commutators are ok] From the above proof we note that commutator terms, which arise whenever a derivative must be brought to the left of the tangential operator, are a little bit troublesome, as they require some more care with changing the order of summation.
-However, they are acceptable, as they lose derivative, which make all the coefficients nicely summable.
+\begin{remark}[Commutators are ok] {\rm From the above proof, we note that the commutator terms, which arise whenever a derivative must be brought to the left of the tangential operator, are somewhat troublesome, as they require care with changing the order of summation.
+However, they are acceptable, as they are of lower order, which make all the coefficients summable with some more leeway.
 As a result, we do not need to be careful to obtain $\tau \| \cdot \|_{Y}+ \| \cdot \|_{H^r}$, but instead $\| \cdot \|_{\widetilde{X}}$, which is a smaller quantity.
-Thus, whenever we obtain the $\widetilde{X}$ norm using a straightforward change of the order of summation in a commutator term (or a sum of commutator terms), we will skip precise calculations. \end{Remark}
+Thus, whenever we obtain the $\widetilde{X}$ norm using a straightforward change of the order of summation in a commutator term (or a sum of commutator terms), we shall skip precise calculations. } \end{remark}

-Similarly to Corollary~\ref{cor_products}, we can extend the product estimate \eqref{product_curved} to the case of products where no derivative is lost, which in particular implies that the right-hand involves only the $\widetilde{X}$ norms (rather than one $\widetilde{Y}$ norm and one $\widetilde{X}$ norm).